 For an alternative, Stylecraft Dreamcatcher, or Lion brand Mandala should be a great match.

 Blooming Cowl crochet pattern

-Buy your copy of the Blooming Cowl here
+Buy your copy of the Blooming Cowl from your favourite pattern store here

 I hope you enjoyed the post and look forward to seeing your Blooming Cowls!

 Pop into the Facebook Group and let me know what colour you plan to make your crochet cowl in and share your progress.